pravinmobilefirst9/Macrosifter-Development/README.md

 #### Upgrade Version

-1. Increase the version of the `ghostfolio/ghostfolio` Docker image in `docker/docker-compose.yml`
+1. Increase the version of the `Macrosifter/Macrosifter` Docker image in `docker/docker-compose.yml`
 1. Run the following command to start the new Docker image: `docker-compose --env-file ./.env -f docker/docker-compose.yml up -d`
    At each start, the container will automatically apply the database schema migrations if needed.

 ### Run with _Unraid_ (Community)

-Please follow the instructions of the Ghostfolio [Unraid Community App](https://unraid.net/community/apps?q=ghostfolio).
+Please follow the instructions of the Macrosifter [Unraid Community App](https://unraid.net/community/apps?q=Macrosifter).

 ## Development